ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **AWS IAM:**

-​	Every AWS resource is owned by an AWS account
+​	\- Every AWS resource is owned by an AWS account
-​	permissions to create or access the AWS resources are governed by permissions policies.
+​	\- permissions to create or access the AWS resources are governed by permissions policies.
-​	permissions policies can be attached to IAM identities (that is, users, groups, and roles) ​	services such as AWS Lambda also support attaching permissions policies to AWS resources.
+​	\- permissions policies can be attached to IAM identities (that is, users, groups, and roles) ​	\- services such as AWS Lambda also support attaching permissions policies to AWS resources.
-​	**IAM roles** are global services that are available to all regions ​	**IAM role** is an AWS identity with permission policies that determine what the identity can and cannot do in AWS.
+​	\- **IAM roles** are global services that are available to all regions ​	\- **IAM role** is an AWS identity with permission policies that determine what the identity can and cannot do in AWS.
 However, instead of being uniquely associated with one person, a role is intended to be assumable by anyone who needs it.
 Also, a role does not have standard long-term credentials (password or access keys) associated with it.
 Instead, if a user assumes a role, temporary security credentials are created dynamically and provided to the user.
-​	==if an IAM policy has an **Allow Effect statement** followed by the **Deny Effect statement**, then the deny statement will take precedence.== eg:  this policy will not allow any actions on all DynamoDB tables of the AWS account.
+​	\- ==**permission boundaries** can be assigned only to users and roles, not groups== ​	\- ==if an IAM policy has an **Allow Effect statement** followed by the **Deny Effect statement**, then the deny statement will take precedence.== eg:  this policy will not allow any actions on all DynamoDB tables of the AWS account.

 ```
 {